Pratik-Singh-Deo/03-devTinder1/homework.md

 - What are dependencies
 - What is the use of "-g" while npm install
 - Difference between caret and tilda (^ vs ~)

+- initialize git
+- .gitignore
+- Create a remote repo on github
+- Push all code to remote origin